scotentSD/international/_posts/2020-06-20-Hime_Page__Navigation_Bar_Testing.md

 **Hypothesis**
-- The new home page navigation bar will be easy to use and surface pages that are lower in teh site Hierarchy.
+- The new home page navigation bar will be easy to use and surface pages that are lower in the site Hierarchy.

 **We tested with**
 - With 10 people from the generic UserZoom panel